-The Medical Welfare Room is located in the HUB and provides a service to all students and staff who are unwell, injured or who have any medical or welfare concerns.
+The Medical Welfare Room is located in the LINC and provides a service to all students and staff who are unwell, injured or who have any medical or welfare concerns.

-If students feel unwell during the academy day, they should report to the Medical Welfare Assistant, Mrs Durcan.
+If students feel unwell during the academy day, they should report to the Medical Welfare Assistant, Ms Harvey.

-If medication needs to be taken in the academy, written parental consent is required.
-Forms can be obtained from the Medical Welfare room.
-Without written consent, medication will not be administered.
-All medication needs to be in its original Pharmaceutical box, complete with the student’s name, dosage, labels, instructions and expiry date.
+If medication needs to be taken in the Academy, forms can be obtained from Reception or accessed in the DSAMAT Administration of Medicines Policy.
 All medications are securely locked away and no more than one week’s supply should be sent to the academy.
-A record of self-administration times (under supervision) will be recorded in the medical room.
-Pain relief medication, i.e. aspirin, paracetamol etc. will not be administered to students.
+A record of administration times will be maintained in the medical room.
 Asthma inhalers may be carried by the student, a spare labelled one may also be kept in the medical room.
 EpiPen and Diabetic medication can also be stored in the Medical Welfare room.

 All medication to be administered must be brought in by the parent/carer and any out of date medication should be collected by parents/carers for disposal.

 The Welfare Assistant welcomes information from parents regarding their child’s medical issues and is always happy to discuss this either by telephone or a meeting in the academy.
-Please contact Mrs Durcan on 01582 679400 ext.
-274
+Please contact Ms Harvey on 01582 679400 ext.
+242

 The Community Health School Nurse comes into the academy for a weekly drop-in session.
-This will be held in the HUB every Monday at 1:30pm.
+This will be held in the LINC every Wednesday at 1:30pm.
 The drop in session can offer advice to students on difficulties such as health, diet, relationships, smoking, alcohol and signpost to other external agencies if needed.
 The Academy Nurse is Beverley Daniels.